-In many trials of systems by many enthusiasts around the world, it was found that flood and drain Aquaponics systems benefits outweigh the benefits of a flow-through system.
+In many trials of systems by many enthusiasts around the world, it was found that flood and drain aquaponics systems benefits outweigh the benefits of a flow-through system.
 This does not mean that continuous flow systems do not work.
-Many systems with continuous stream still work perfectly as can be seen with the Aquafarm (market leader in indoor Aquaponics). • Chift Pist
+Many systems with continuous stream still work perfectly as can be seen with the Aquafarm (market leader in indoor aquaponics).